Browse courses to find something that interests you.

 Please note however, bookings are open for all courses offered by the Institute for Public Policy and Governance (IPPG).
 If a course needs to be postponed, participants will have the chance to transfer to a later date, a new course or request a full refund.
 IPPG will also be offering a range of online or blended learning options facilitated via zoom video conferencing.
 If you have any questions in the interim, please do not hesitate to contact our team at firstname.lastname@example.org.

-Professionals involved in the processes of interpreting and applying building regulations.
+This course is suitable for professionals involved in the processes of interpreting and applying building regulations.
+These include:

 Stephen Krimmer is an Accredited Certifier and Senior Building Surveyor with over twenty years of local government experience, with a specific focus on development assessments, inspections and education.
 Stephen provides a variety of engaging training courses to assist both local government organisations and accredited certifiers across NSW.